Photo credit: Leslie the Pony Lion and Amy. Photo © Sara Muskulus

 - When the FPCS Incident Report Form is submitted, Conduct Committee leads are automatically notified of the report

-- Conduct Committee Leads contact the reporter to verify the content and suggest two investigators, then assigns those investigators to the case after confirming they are acceptable to reporter.
+- Conduct Committee Leads contact the reporter to verify the content and suggest two investigators, then assigns those investigators to the case.

 - Investigators review what has been reported and contact reporter to gather further information.
 Investigators explain possible next steps and possible outcomes to reporter.

-- If proceeding to follow up the report, investigators will then talk with witnesses and the subject of the report.
+- If proceeding to follow up the report, investigators will then talk with witnesses and the subject of the report, wherever possible and appropriate.

 - Investigators may also consult with character witnesses such as other event hosts, and follow up any leads of similar behaviors to establish if there is a larger pattern.

 - Investigators bring the results of their investigation back to the Conduct Committee for consensus on a recommendation.

 - The Conduct Committee recommends action(s) to the Board such as:

 - Bar a participant from volunteering in particular capacities or in any capacity.

 - Ban from FirePony Creative Society events for either one year or permanently.